home

 The + mixologist: Nectar at Maison Mère

-Here is the ideal table for epicureans in search of flavors!
-Both a cocktail bar and a restaurant, Nectar first offers you a sensory experience that allows you to discover the flavors of the cocktails offered on the menu and choose the one that suits you best.
-Then, you will discover the creative cuisine of Chef Aurélien Lasjuilliarias through plates that are meant to be shared and are each more delicious than the others.
-We especially recommend the seared scallops infused with bergamot butter and the bite-sized tartlets.Peas, small beans, new onions and powdered laurel.
-As for dessert, we loved the chocolate-parsnip tartlet, tonka caramel and miso ice cream with hyper addictive umami flavor.
-Does it make your mouth water?
-Meet us just a stone's throw away from Square Montholon, in the 9th district.
+Here’s the perfect spot for food lovers on a quest for flavors !
+Both a cocktail bar and a restaurant, Nectar offers a sensory experience that lets you explore the amazing aromas of the cocktails on the menu, helping you pick the one that suits you best.
+Next, you’ll discover the creative cuisine of chef Aurélien Lasjuilliarias through plates to share, all delicious and delightful.
+Don’t miss the scallops seared in bergamot-infused butter and the little tartlets filled with...peas, bean sprouts, green onions, and sprinkled with bay leaf.
+For dessert, we loved the chocolate-parsnip tartlet, tonka bean caramel, and its umami-flavored miso ice cream that is super addictive.
+Does that make your mouth water ?
+Head over to just a stone's throw from the square Montholon, in the 9th.

 Voir cette publication sur Instagram